agentplug/research-agent/docs/.implementation_design/phase_1/phase_1_implementation.md

 Research progress from previous rounds:
 {current_context if current_context else "No previous research data - this is the first round."}

-Analyze the current research progress and identify:
-1. What information has been gathered so far?
-2. What information is still missing or incomplete?
-3. What are the next steps needed to complete this research?
-4. What specific gaps need to be filled?

-Based on this analysis, what should be the focus for this round?
-"""

-            analysis_response = self.llm_service.generate(
-                analysis_prompt,
-                system_prompt="You are a research analyst.
-Analyze current progress and identify what needs to be done next.", temperature=0.0
-            )

-            # Now select tools based on the analysis
-            selection_prompt = f"""
-Research question: {question}
-Research mode: {mode}
-Current round: {iteration + 1}

-Research progress analysis:
-{analysis_response}

 Available tools:
 {tool_list}

-Based on the analysis above, select the tools that would best address the identified gaps and next steps.
-Consider:
+Analyze the current research progress and provide a JSON response with:
+1. analysis: What information has been gathered so far, what's missing, and what are the next steps
+2. is_complete: Whether the research is complete based on the mode requirements
+3. selected_tools: List of tools to use for this round (empty list if no tools needed)

+For is_complete, consider:
+- For instant research: Is there a quick, direct answer available?
+- For quick research: Is there sufficient context for enhanced analysis?
+- For standard research: Is there comprehensive coverage of the topic?
+- For deep research: Is there exhaustive analysis with full context?

+For selected_tools, consider:
 - Which tools can provide the missing information?
 - Which tools can fill the identified gaps?
 - Which tools can help with the next steps?
 - You can reuse tools from previous rounds if they would provide additional value
 - You can select different tools if they would provide better coverage

-Return only the tool names separated by commas, no explanations.
-If no tools are needed for this round, return "NONE".
+Return only a valid JSON response in this format:
+{{
+    "analysis": "detailed analysis of current progress and gaps", "is_complete": true/false,
+    "selected_tools": ["tool1", "tool2"] or []
+}}
 """

-            selected_tools_response = self.llm_service.generate(
+            combined_response = self.llm_service.generate(
-                selection_prompt,
+                combined_prompt,
                 system_prompt="You are a research coordinator.
-Select tools based on research gaps and next steps.", temperature=0.0
+Analyze progress and select tools.
+Return only valid JSON.", temperature=0.0
             )

-            if "NONE" in selected_tools_response.upper():
-                return []

-            # Parse the response to get tool names
+            # Parse the JSON response
+            try:
+                import json
+                response_data = json.loads(combined_response)
+                analysis = response_data.get("analysis", "")
+                is_complete = response_data.get("is_complete", False)
+                selected_tools = response_data.get("selected_tools", [])

+                # Store completion status for later use
+                self._current_round_complete = is_complete

+            except json.JSONDecodeError:
+                logger.error(f"Failed to parse JSON response: {combined_response}")
+                # Fallback: treat as incomplete and no tools selected
+                analysis = "Failed to parse analysis response" is_complete = False
                 selected_tools = []
-            for tool_name in available_tools:
-                if tool_name.lower() in selected_tools_response.lower():
-                    selected_tools.append(tool_name)

             return selected_tools